CHAU DOC, THE AQUATIC CHARM AT THE GATES OF CAMBODIA

 It is from the Côn Tiên bridge that the view is the most surprising on this floating fishing village made up of dozens of heavy floating wooden houses built together.
-But it is by going there by motorized sampan that one discovers best this floating village which is home, in very great majority families, of fish farmers.
+But it is by going there by motorized sampan that one discovers best this floating village which is home to big families of fish farmers.
 One can also notice under the houses the fish cages which are used as living quarters and breeding grounds for Asian catfish (Panga).
 Fish farming in floating cages is one of the cultural features of the Mekong Delta.

 Climbing Mount Sam

 This 230-metre high hill, located 6 kilometres from Chau Doc, stands out in this absolutely flat rice countryside.
 For those who have climbed the innumerable steps leading to the top, the reward is a breathtaking panoramic view of the Mekong Delta countryside lined with vast expanses of rice fields dotted with sugar palms.
 But before climbing this mountain that is sacred to the Vietnamese, don't forget to discover the many temples and pagodas scattered at the base and on the sides of the hill.

 + The temple of Goddess Xu, founded in 1820 and originally built in bamboo.
 It was later given a tiled roof and then rebuilt in stone in 1976.
 Once a year, from the 23rd to the 26th day of the 4th lunar month, the temple becomes a high place of pilgrimage and many pilgrims come to make offerings to the statue of the goddess of great artistic value, dating from the 6th century.